charaka-janith/Accounting-Software/README.md

 # Accounting Software

-This is a Standalone Software for dealing with cash flow in your business.
+This Standalone Software is for dealing with cash flow in your business. 🕊

 ## Installation